KeaganRieder/Missionaries-and-Cannibals-Problem/README.md

 ### Final Notes
-* when a state is created it is first check if it's valid and isn't already presnt in the gloabl value "vector<State*> states;" found in main.cpp, this allows for States and folowing States to not be reexamined
+* when a state is created it is first check if it's valid and isn't already presnt in the gloabl value "vector<State*> states;" found in main.cpp, this allows for States and folowing States to not be re-examined.
+Ensuring that eventaully the program will end due to running out of possible states